deel-ai/xplique/CONTRIBUTING.md

 `tox` on the otherhand will do the following:
 - run pytest on the tests folder with python 3.6, python 3.7 and python 3.8
 > Note: If you do not have those 3 interpreters the tests would be only performs with your current interpreter
-- run pylint on the xplique main files, also with python 3.6, python 3.7 and python 3.8
+- run `ruff check` and `ruff format` on the xplique main files, also with python 3.6, python 3.7 and python 3.8
-> Note: It is possible that pylint throw false-positive errors.
-If the linting test failed please check first pylint output to point out the reasons.
+> Note: It is possible that ruff throw false-positive errors.
+If the linting test failed please check first ruff output to point out the reasons.

 Please, make sure you run all the tests at least once before opening a pull request.

-A word toward [Pylint](https://pypi.org/project/pylint/) for those that don't know it:
+A word toward [Ruff](https://pypi.org/project/ruff/) for those that don't know it:
-> Pylint is a Python static code analysis tool which looks for programming errors, helps enforcing a coding standard, sniffs for code smells and offers simple refactoring suggestions.
+> Ruff is a Python static code analysis tool which looks for programming errors, helps enforcing a coding standard, sniffs for code smells and offers simple refactoring suggestions.

 Basically, it will check that your code follow a certain number of convention.
-Any Pull Request will go through a Github workflow ensuring that your code respect the Pylint conventions (most of them at least).
+Any Pull Request will go through a Github workflow ensuring that your code respect the Ruff conventions (most of them at least).

 ## Submitting Changes 🔃